Zulu-Inuoe/seq/README.md

 ;;Packages iterate over the accessible symbols (eg do-symbols) (do-enumerable (sym (find-package :cl))
   (print sym)) ; prints.. a lot

 ```

-## Notes

-Do not use `do-enumerable` inside an enumerable form.
-`do-enumerable` is meant to be a low-overhead, general loop mechanism.
-For optimization reasons, it will fall back to `map-enumerable` when it is unable to
-expand into a loop.
-In this context, due to an use of cl-cont, the yield will not work properly.

 ## Defining new enumerable types